 You can learn more about selling your business from the expert faculty of Financial Poise in this webinar.

-Peter Feinberg has almost 25 years’ experience representing primarily middle market companies in all aspects and many sectors of merger and acquisition transactions.
+Peter Feinberg has more than 25 years’ experience representing primarily middle market companies in all aspects and many sectors of merger and acquisition transactions.
 Mr. Feinberg has successfully closed well over 100 merger and acquisition transactions, representing buyers and sellers, public and privately held companies, multinational firms, family owned businesses and private equity firms.
-He practices…
+He…

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.